 Plastic CNC machining also has a lot of applications in the military industry.
 Ranging from its use in their communication devices to parts of their transportation vehicles, plastic CNC machining is an indispensable process to the military and defense industry.

 5. Electronic Industry

 Plastic CNC machining has virtually limitless applications in the electronic industry.
-This is because the industry encompasses a lot of products which involve the use of plastics.
+This is because the industry encompasses a lot of products that involve the use of plastics.
 Machinists use plastics in products like switches, electrical insulation materials, mobile phones, etc.

 Here are some advantages of using plastic CNC machining for your parts production:

 Plastic CNC prototypes are the best choice for anyone who needs a prototype to be made quickly.
 This is because there’s no need to make a mold.
 Therefore, the process is relatively faster, and the prototype will have a shorter cycle time.

 For other processes like injection molding, you have to construct molds that normally take up many resources and time.
 However, plastic CNC machining doesn’t involve such.
 Therefore, the amount spent for part production is comparatively cheaper than other processes.

 For parts that require high tolerance measurements, plastic CNC machining is an excellent choice for production.
 This is because it can accommodate tight tolerance measurements.
 This is very important for parts that will be used in high-precision industries.

 CNC machined plastic products have this advantage over metal parts.
 Compared to metal parts which can easily rust after extended use, plastic parts are more resistant.